- Our College

 Class project materials

-Woodshop with proper tools and equipments
+Program requirements: Class project materials.
+Woodshop with proper tools and equipment

 Brown, J., (2003).
 The Encyclopedia of Wood Working Techniques.
 New Jersey: Chartwell Books (or most recent edition).